walkerRnD/codebuff/backend/knowledge.md

 2. **Error Catching**: WebSocket errors are caught and logged in both server and client code.
 3. **Graceful Degradation**: The system attempts to handle errors gracefully, providing meaningful error messages when possible.

+## AI Response Handling

+When cleaning responses from AI models:
+- Always handle markdown code blocks with language tags (e.g. ```typescript)
+- Strip both the opening and closing backticks and any language identifier
+- Preserve the actual code content exactly as returned
+- Example: "```typescript\ncode\n```" should become just "code\n"
+- This pattern appears in process-file-block.ts and other files that process AI responses

 ## Code Changes and Refactoring

 1. **Thoroughness**: When updating function calls or patterns: